 You can set your browser so that you are informed about the setting of cookies, allow cookies only in particular cases, generally deactivate cookies, or activate the automatic deletion of cookies upon closing your browser.
 Disabling cookies may limit the functionality of this website.

 We delete or restrict the processing of your personal data based on articles 17 and 18 GDPR.
-Personal data that we process for any purpose or purposes will not be stored for longer than necessary for that purpose (or those purposes).
+Personal data that we process for any purpose will not be stored for longer than necessary for that purpose.
 We may retain personal data longer where the deletion would conflict with any statutory storage requirements or such retention is required for compliance with legal obligations to which we are subject.

 We (respectively our hosting provider) collects data on every access to the server on which this website is hosted (so-called server logfiles) based on article 6(1f) GDPR.
 This data includes the name of the retrieved website, file, date and time of retrieval, amount of data transferred, notification of retrieval, browser type and version, operating system, referrer URL (previously visited page), IP address and the requesting provider.